Fruit or Fire

 Dan Corner

-Jesus is the vine, Christians are the branches and the Heavenly Father is the gardener.
-The Father cuts away the fruitless branches from the life-sustaining vine because of not bearing fruit and prunes the branches that are fruitful so they can be even more fruitful.
-(Clearly, God wants fruit and such is a vital requirement of remaining in the vine—staying saved.
-Remember, it's fruit or fire.)
+Jesus is the TRUE vine.
+There are many counterfeits, but Jesus is the real deal, the true vine, who gives life to the branches.
+Christians are the branches and the Heavenly Father is the gardener.
+The Father cuts away the fruitless branches from the life-sustaining true vine because of not bearing fruit, and prunes the branches that are fruitful so they can be even more fruitful.
+Clearly, God wants fruit and such is a vital requirement of remaining in the vine (staying saved).
+Remember, it's fruit or fire.

 NOTE: Jesus said the fruitless branches were in me.
-Hence, they were saved at one point.
-This Fruitless Christians will be thrown into the FIRE. should end the once saved always saved slogan in His grip, referring to an unconditional security and being safe in sin, fruitlessness, etc. Clearly, that is not an accurate understanding of the Heavenly Father.
+There is no question, Jesus is speaking about real spiritually alive followers, who get their life from the vine.
+Without doubt, they were saved at one point.
+This should end the once saved always saved slogan in His grip, referring to an unconditional security and being safe in sin, fruitlessness, etc. Clearly, that is not an accurate understanding of the Heavenly Father.
+The fruitless are in God's pruning shears, not in his grip and protected.

 Jesus is clearly speaking to those who had been forgiven (spiritually cleansed).
 It is the same ones who got this life or death warning about bearing fruit.
-The forgiven are the branches.
-The word of God brought that about.
+The forgiven are the branches, who are in the true vine -- Jesus.
+The word of God brought their spiritual cleansing.
 We are born again through the word of God.
 Peter wrote:

 For you have been born again, not of perishable seed, but of imperishable, through the living and enduring word of God.
 (1 Pet 1:23)